PolyhedralDev/TerraWiki/README.md

 * Keep line length under 120 characters.
 Most IDEs and text editors support showing a column at a certain line length, to make sure you don't go over 120 characters, we recommend you use this feature.
 * Use proper grammar.
 This is an obvious one, but check your pages!
-Some IDEs have spelling and grammar checking build-in for Markdown, if yours doesn't, be sure to check it manually before submitting a PR!
+Some IDEs have spelling and grammar checking built-in for Markdown, if yours doesn't, be sure to check it manually before submitting a PR!

 To contribute to this wiki, simply create a fork of this repository, add your page(s) to the `/pages/` folder, and submit a Pull Request.